Default view

 Exam information

-• Dysfunction-related (i.e. dyslexia) special midterm/exam conditions are applied to students whose specific conditions the Student’s Secretariat officially reports to the Department based on the certificate issued by prof. Tibor Bartha.
+• Dysfunction-related (i.e. dyslexia) special midterm/exam conditions are applied to students whose specific conditions the Student’s Secretariat officially reports to the Department based on the certificate issued by Prof. Tibor Bartha.

 Midterm

 • A midterm test is written at the end of the “General Virology” part of the course.
 The midterm aims to establish the knowledge necessary to understand the “Specific Virology” part of the course.
+Those exempted from “General virology” are not required to sit the midterm.

-• The form of midterm is an online test in the Moodle system and is done on the students’ own electronic devices (at home).
+• The form of the midterm is an online test in the Moodle system and is done on the students’ own electronic devices (at home).
 Types of questions include true/false and multiple-choice tests.

-• Midterm date: 11 April 2023 (Tuesday) 16:30.
+• Midterm date: 2 April 2024 (Tuesday) 15:00.

 • The basis of the midterm is the „General virology” topics discussed at the lectures and virology laboratory diagnostic topics discussed at the practicals and related plenary lectures.